scw/maptime-data-formats-2015/slides.md

 Comma Separated Values

     name, type, latitude, longitude
-    BU Bridge, bridge, 49.353, -71.1106
+    BU Bridge, bridge, 42.353, -71.1106
     Prudential Tower, skyscraper, 42.347, -71.082
     'That place where we measured 108.6" of snow', airport, 42.3605, -71.006638

 . . .

-- A simple tabular structure to store data -- spreadsheet, but without the cruft
+- A simple tabular structure to store data &mdash; spreadsheet, without the cruft
 - Can upload this data to web mapping sites, or use with something like [GDAL](https://www.gdal.org) to convert it to other formats.

 GDAL Interlude